-(3) This direction applies when a relevant planning authority prepares a planning proposal that will affect, or is in proximity to land mapped as bushfire prone land.
+(3) This direction applies when a council prepares a draft LEP that affects, or is in proximity to land mapped as bushfire prone land.

-What a relevant planning authority must do if this direction applies
+What a council must do if this direction applies

+(4) In the preparation of a draft LEP a Council shall consult with the Commissioner of the NSW Rural Fire Service under section 62 of the EP&A Act, and take into account any comments so made,

+(5) A draft LEP shall:

-- (4) In the preparation of a planning proposal the relevant planning authority must consult with the Commissioner of the NSW Rural Fire Service following receipt of a gateway determination under section 56 of the Act, and prior to undertaking community consultation in satisfaction of section 57 of the Act, and take into account any comments so made, - (5) A planning proposal must: - (a) have regard to Planning for Bushfire Protection 2006, - (b) introduce controls that avoid placing inappropriate developments in hazardous areas, and - (c) ensure that bushfire hazard reduction is not prohibited within the APZ. - (6) A planning proposal must, where development is proposed, comply with the following provisions, as appropriate: - (a) provide an Asset Protection Zone (APZ) incorporating at a minimum: - (i) an Inner Protection Area bounded by a perimeter road or reserve which circumscribes the hazard side of the land intended for development and has a building line consistent with the incorporation of an APZ, within the property, and - (ii) an Outer Protection Area managed for hazard reduction and located on the bushland side of the perimeter road. - (b) for infill development (that is development within an already subdivided area), where an appropriate APZ cannot be achieved, provide for an appropriate performance standard, in consultation with the NSW Rural Fire Service.
-If the provisions of the planning proposal permit Special Fire Protection Purposes (as defined under section 100B of the Rural Fires Act 1997), the APZ provisions must be complied with, - (c) contain provisions for two-way access roads which links to perimeter roads and/or to fire trail networks, - (d) contain provisions for adequate water supply for firefighting purposes, - (e) minimise the perimeter of the area of land interfacing the hazard which may be developed, - (f) introduce controls on the placement of combustible materials in the Inner Protection Area.
+(a) have regard to Planning for Bushfire Protection 2006,

+(b) introduce controls that avoid placing inappropriate developments in hazardous areas, and

+(c) ensure that bushfire hazard reduction is not prohibited within the APZ.

+(6) A draft LEP shall, where development is proposed, comply with the following provisions, as appropriate:

+(a) provide an Asset Protection Zone (APZ) incorporating at a minimum:

+(i) an Inner Protection Area bounded by a perimeter road or reserve which circumscribes the hazard side of the land intended for development and has a building line consistent with the incorporation of an APZ, within the property, and

+(ii) an Outer Protection Area managed for hazard reduction and located on the bushland side of the perimeter road,

+(b) for infill development (that is development within an already subdivided area), where an appropriate APZ cannot be achieved, provide for an appropriate performance standard, in consultation with the NSW Rural Fire Service.
+If the provisions of the draft LEP permit Special Fire Protection Purposes (as defined under section 100B of the Rural Fires Act 1997), the APZ provisions must be complied with,

+(c) contain provisions for two-way access roads which links to perimeter roads and/or to fire trail networks,

+(d) contain provisions for adequate water supply for firefighting purposes,

+(e) minimise the perimeter of the area of land interfacing the hazard which may be developed,

+(f) introduce controls on the placement of combustible materials in the Inner Protection Area.